-The MDG Technology for ArchiMate 2 is one of the business modeling tools integrated with Enterprise Architect.
+The MDG Technology for ArchiMate®3 is one of the business modeling tools integrated with Enterprise Architect.

-ArchiMate is an open-standard enterprise architecture language from The Open Group, based on the IEEE 1471 standard.
-It offers a common language for describing the construction and operation of business processes, organizational structures, information flows, IT systems and technical infrastructure, which Enterprise Architects can use to describe, analyze and visualize clearly the relationships between business domains.
+ArchiMate® is an open-standard enterprise architecture language from The Open Group, based on the IEEE 1471 standard.
+It offers a common language for describing the construction and operation of business processes, organizational structures, information flows, IT systems and technical infrastructure, that can be used by Enterprise Architects to describe, analyze and clearly visualize the relationships between business domains.

-On the Diagram Toolbox, click on the More Tools button and select ArchiMate2 | <diagram type>.
+On the Diagram Toolbox, click on to display the 'Find Toolbox Item' dialog and specify 'ArchiMate 3 < diagram type>'.

-Ribbon Design > Diagram > Toolbox
+Ribbon Design > Diagram > Toolbox Keyboard Shortcuts Alt+5

-Menu Diagram Toolbox

-Keyboard Shortcuts Alt+5